What Really do Millennials & Gen Z Want from Recruiters?

 • Invest in Recruitment Tech

-This necessitates the use of a fully integrated recruitment tech stack.
-It’s critical to deliver a modern hiring experience throughout, from recruitment software that keeps you in touch with candidates to recruitment event technology that optimizes the fair career experience.
+This necessitates using a fully integrated recruitment tech stack.
+Delivering a modern hiring experience is critical, from recruitment software that keeps you in touch with candidates to recruitment event technology that optimizes the fair career experience.

 • Create a Powerful Employer Brand

 Your internet presence can either lure Gen Z or be a lasting hindrance.
-This group considers third-party review sites to be among their top three job-search resources, implying that they’ll already know a lot about you before speaking with a recruiter.
+This group considers third-party review sites among their top three job-search resources, implying that they’ll already know much about you before speaking with a recruiter.

-Your career page and employee social media presence are top research sites for Gen Z more than any other group.
+Your career page and employee social media presence are top research sites for Gen Z compared to any other group.
 Make sure your company has a solid online employer brand.

 What do Gen Z & Millennials want From Recruiters?

-When it comes to enhancing employee engagement, it’s crucial to consider generational preferences for how the workplace should be designed.
+When enhancing employee engagement, it’s crucial to consider generational preferences for how the workplace should be designed.

 Here’s what Gen Z & Millennial job seekers want in the workplace: